mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 ![Center paste](../images/facemesh/ImageCenterPlacement.png){:.enlargeImage}

-In the scenario above, you want to place the left ear centered on the left forehead <span class="variables">facePoint</span> (x, y) returned by Facemesh.
+In the scenario above, you want to place the left ear's center on the left forehead.
+The left forehead's location is given by <span class="variables">facePoint</span> (x, y) coordinates returned by Facemesh.

 When we call <span class="procedures">ImageSprite.MoveTo</span> (x,y), the image is centered on (x,y), which are the coordinates of the <span class="variables">facePoint</span>.